Edge AI · On-device inspection

 Why this study matters

-A production conveyor inspection camera running a quantized INT8 CNN entirely on an ESP32-S3 — no cloud, no PC, 18 FPS at 0.4 W.
+A production conveyor inspection camera running a quantized INT8 CNN entirely on an ESP32-S3 — 18 FPS at 0.4 W, no cloud, 6× lower capex per station.

 Project Type: Edge AI + Custom Hardware